 What was so innovative about sharing Staple’s story was how it was told: through an interactive scavenger hunt.
 Powered by Blue Bite, the real-life scavenger hunt took Staple’s fans on a journey throughout New York City to all the influential places that shaped his identity and that of his brand.
 Moreover, the significance of the scavenger hunt touched on the legacy of street culture; fans literally “took it to the streets” to participate.

 The hunt included 20 locations, each of which held significant meaning to Staple.
 To participate in the experience, fans could purchase a keychain modeled after Staple’s iconic Pigeon.
-The keychain was powered by Blue Bite and embedded with NFC to act as a metaphorical (and physical) key which unlocked content at each location using a smartphone.
+The keychain was powered by Blue Bite and embedded with NFC to act as a metaphorical (and physical) key which unlocked content at each location using a phone.

 With each unlocked location fans gained access to videos of Staple explaining why it was significant to his brand.
 Not only would fans get the “untold story” of Staple’s rise to fame, they would also get to hear it straight from Jeff himself.
 Having Staple virtually at every location provided a pseudo augmented experience, one that made fans feel they were having a direct conversation with him.